jessefaler/CanvasViewer/README.md

 ### 1. Increased Viewport Size
    - Expands the size of the viewport within the file viewer for improved readability.

-### 2. Open PDF Viewer in Separate Tab
+### 2. Open File Viewer in Separate Tab
-   - Allows users to open the PDF viewer in its own tab for a more focused viewing experience.
+   - Allows users to open the file viewer in its own tab for a more focused viewing experience.

 ## Possible Future Enhancements
    - **Annotation Functionality**: Enable users to add annotations to any document directly within the viewer.